jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 # MUD on CoAP

-{{RFC8520}} does not prevent the Thing from using CoAP on the MUD URL.
+{{RFC8520}} allows a Thing to use the CoAP protocol scheme on the MUD URL.
 In this document we modify slightly the architecture.
 The components are:

 - A URL using the "coaps://" scheme that can be used to locate a description;
 - The description itself, including how it is interpreted, which is now hosted on the thing under the path "/.well-known/core" and